-- The first advantage is lower cost.
+- The first advantage is reduced costs.
 Because they are manufactured in bulk and don’t need any custom printing that drives up per bag costs, generic stock bags are cheaper than branded bags.
 This also makes them great for industrial applications where no consumer interaction will be required and branding is less important.

 - Because they have no branding, they can be used interchangeably among brands and repurposed for other uses if an order falls through.
 This flexibility is a big advantage over branded bags.

-- Generic bags are stocked at greater quantities because they aren’t made for a specific customer.
-This means there is a greater chance of your distributor having stock if you’re in a pinch and need bags quickly.
+- Generic bags are usually stocked in larger quantities than custom bags because they aren't made for a specific customer This means there is an increased probability of your distributor having stock when you're in a pinch and need them quickly.

 Talk to Your Distributor

-Although generic bags can be more cost effective in certain situations, sometimes a custom branded bag is a better fit for your application.
+Although generic bags can be more cost-effective in certain situations, sometimes a custom-branded bag is a better fit for your application.
 It’s important to talk to your distributor about both a short-term and long-term solution to your agricultural bag application.
-A generic bag can often be a great quick fix while a custom bag order is being processed.
+A generic bag can often be a great quick fix while processing a custom bag order.